edhowland/vish/Bugs.md

 # Bugs

+## Bug: Probably not executing the final tests in test/test_compile.rb

+Are they outside of the class definition?

 ## Bug: saved blocks are not retained past one time thru loop in bin/repl.rb

 Just saving the Context as we pass thru through the loop is not enough.